kluman/spring-boot-full-stack/README.md

 #### Structure

 The models and their corresponding `*Repository` interfaces are all contained within the "domain" package.
-Models are simple pojos with various Spring JPA annotations.
-Basically, every field in your pojo is in turn tied to a column in the DB.
+Models are simple POJOs with various Spring JPA annotations.
+Basically, every field in your POJO is in turn tied to a column in the DB.
 It's that easy!

-Each model pojo also contains a `Builder` static nested class following a builder pattern.
+Each model POJO also contains a `Builder` static nested class following a builder pattern.
 None of these `Builder` classes are required and would probably not exist in a real world example, but it made populating the H2 database a heck of a lot easier.
 More on that later.